 What are wisdom teeth?

 Wisdom teeth are the last set of molars to come in, in the back of the mouth.
 A child’s wisdom teeth can start to make an appearance in their late teens or early adulthood years.
 If properly aligned & healthy, wisdom teeth may not be an issue, but more often, wisdom teeth are misaligned & can cause pain, damage to other teeth or nerves, bad breath & cysts.
 Therefore, wisdom teeth will likely need to be removed.

-Your Rio Grande Valley dentist will be able to recommend when your child should have their wisdom teeth removed before any problems arise.
+Your Texas dentist will be able to recommend when your child should have their wisdom teeth removed before any problems arise.
 Not everyone gets wisdom teeth, but most people will get four in total.